Ranagamal1/MDP-FinanceTracker/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).
+React Native app to track personal finances income and expenses Build with latest React native version: 0.76.1
+> Requirments for setup:
+* Node 18
+* Java jdk 17
+> clone the app and npm install to install all packages
+> npm run-android/npm run-ios
+App Architecture folders:
+> components :for common and custom components used in screens
+> navigation :for stack navigator/bottom navigator
+> helpers: for common functions / fonts / constants / customhooks
+> screens: all screens in the app
+Task take 6 hours implement the main features + UI enhancments and make extra features like(Customhooks,CustomDropdown,Animated list)
 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.